 Vertical Farm Basics and Overview

 A vertical farm is not a technology for industrializing agriculture.
-More precisely, it is a production system in which people design the environment where crops grow, reducing the fluctuations caused by weather and seasons.
+More precisely, it is a production system in which people design the environment a crop grows in, shrinking the swings caused by weather and seasons.

 Being able to control temperature, humidity, light, CO2, and nutrient solution is a major strength.
-At the same time, vertical farms carry the burden of capital investment, electricity, and labor costs, so viewing them simply as “the agriculture of the future” leads to a misreading of the reality.
+At the same time, a vertical farm carries the costs of capital investment, electricity, and labor, so framing it simply as “the agriculture of the future” misreads the reality.

-In this article, I lay out the definition of a vertical farm, the differences from open-field farming and protected cultivation, the main cultivation methods, and the business-side benefits and challenges.
+This article lays out, in one pass, what a vertical farm is, how it differs from open-field farming and protected cultivation, the main growing methods, and the business-side benefits and challenges.

 The risks and safety of vertical farms are covered in detail in the article below.